angular/material-start/README.md

 ### Step #2: Container Layouts

 Here you used the wireframe planning and layout to identify the components and attributes needed.
+Then use the Angular Material Layout api to layout your containers and responsively adjust their sizes.

 ![Step #2: Containers with the Layout API](https://cloud.githubusercontent.com/assets/210413/12570184/079aaf72-c39b-11e5-8403-794f2ff99787.png)